BaptisteRoseau/BestPractices/topics/code.md

 ### CODW005 - Comments

-Avoid writing comments.
+Avoid writing unnecessary comments.

 If you find yourself writing a commend above a block of code, write this block of code in a __function__ instead.

-Comments are useful to explain tradeoff, but they tend to be:
+Comments are useful to explain trade off, but they tend to be:

 - unread
 - forgotten